 The SP5700-EasyPET, sketched in the table, opens the possibility of teaching by doing the basics behind PET imaging, which is certainly an asset to highlevel educational laboratories.
-Some details about EasyPET components and concept are reported in the Products section. performed by using the CAEN portable didactic PET system, developed by University of Aveiro (PT).
+Some details about EasyPET components and concept are reported in the Products section.

+The experiments proposed in this section are performed by using the CAEN portable didactic PET system, developed by University of Aveiro (PT).
 Moreover, to perform some experiments it is also necessary to use the Multi Channel Analyzer DT5770, that together with EasyPET device is included in the SP5701-EasyPET Kit.